 I believe that one does not voluntarily choose to pursue a lone spiritual route.
 Rather one sometimes finds through personality and life circumstances, that the very attempt to preserve one's sanity requires a deeper spiritual meaning than provided through the norms of conventional society.
 In other words, it is really an underlying keen sensitivity, springing from the unconscious, to the lack of any true coherence with respect to conventional social expectations, that for a small minority, creates an unquenchable desire for proper spiritual integration.

-Though determined form the age of 17 to pursue my own spiritual quest, irrespective of the social consequences, I often wondered if this would necessarily doom me to a life of great isolation.
+Though determined form the age of 17 to pursue my own spiritual quest, I often wondered if this would necessarily doom me to a life of great isolation.
 This was due to the intense nature of experience associated with the more advanced contemplative stages, which by definition could not be properly shared with others.
 And for a very considerable period of time, this was indeed the case.

 Therefore though I was certainly convinced regarding the authentic spiritual nature of what I had experienced, in many ways this seemed to create ever deeper barriers to the prospect of any